365Gallery/web/README.md

 - You can see the description of the art
 - Download the result image or upload to gallery

-## Shared Gallery
+## Your Own Gallery
 - Upload your own images
-- You can view others images they uploaded
+- You can share your gallery using gallery URL
 - Freely comment to others post

 ## Template Copyright